yc14e/yc14e.github.io/README.md

+# yc14e's Web App Collection

+Each of the following is also an open-source project.
+Welcome to check out my GitHub repositories.

 ## [Launch JupyterLab in the Cloud](https://yc14e.github.io/jupyterlab-launcher)

 Open any GitHub repositories in a ready-to-code JupyterLab workspace in the cloud!
 Yes, even a private one.